MichalLytek/type-graphql/docs/authorization.md

     return true; // or false if access denied
   }
 ```
+The second argument of `AuthChecker` generic type is `RoleType` - use it together with `@Authorized` decorator generic type.

 The last step is to register the function while building the schema:
 ```ts